unmeshmali25/voice-stt-powered-application/README.md

-# VoiceOffers
+# MultiModal AI Retail App

-VoiceOffers is an AI-powered search platform that helps retail customers discover relevant coupons and products using natural language and multi-modal inputs.
+MultiModal AI Retail App is an AI-powered search platform that helps retail customers discover relevant coupons and products using natural language and multi-modal inputs.

 ## Architecture